Jewellers Directory

 Making charges are the fees jewellers charge for converting raw gold into finished jewellery.
 These charges cover labor, craftsmanship, design complexity, and overhead costs.
 Understanding making charges is crucial because they can significantly impact the total cost of your jewellery purchase.

-National chains like Tanishq (₹350-800/gram) and Kalyan (₹250-600/gram) offer brand assurance, pan-India exchange, and certified purity but charge premium making charges.
-Regional chains like GRT (₹180-450/gram), Lalithaa (₹150-400/gram), and Thangamayil (₹160-420/gram) offer competitive pricing with BIS hallmarked quality, making them excellent value for budget-conscious buyers.
+Premium national chains like Tanishq charge 8–28% of gold value as making charges (₹1,000-4,200/gram), while mid-tier national chains like Kalyan (₹250-600/gram) and Joyalukkas (₹280-650/gram) offer brand assurance at more moderate rates.
+Regional chains like GRT (₹180-450/gram), Lalithaa (₹150-400/gram), and Thangamayil (₹160-420/gram) offer the most competitive pricing with BIS hallmarked quality, making them excellent value for budget-conscious buyers.

 Use this checklist before making any gold purchase to ensure you get the best deal with guaranteed quality: